-There remains uncertainty regarding how the FCPRA would affect the Issuer, the price or value of an investment in the Covered Bonds and/or the Issuer's ability to satisfy its obligations under the Covered Bonds.
-Accordingly, it is not yet possible to assess the full impact of the FCPRA.
-The Covered Bonds may under certain circumstances described above be part of the claims and debts in respect of which the EFSA could use the bail-in and loss absorption powers to write-down or convert the principal of the Covered Bonds.
-There can be no assurances that the FCPRA could not adversely affect the price or value of an investment in Covered Bonds subject to the provisions of the FCPRA and/or the ability of the Issuer to satisfy its obligations under such Covered Bonds.
-Prospective investors in the Covered Bonds should consult their own advisors as to the consequences of the implementation of the FCPRA.
+There remains uncertainty regarding how the rights and tools available under the FCPRA would affect the Issuer, the price or value of an investment in the Covered Bonds and/or the Issuer's ability to satisfy its obligations under the Covered Bonds.
+Accordingly, it is not possible to assess the full potential impact of the FCPRA.
+The Covered Bonds may under certain circumstances described above be part of the claims and debts in respect of which the Relevant Resolution Authority could use the bail-in and loss absorption powers to write-down or convert the principal of the Covered Bonds.
+There can be no assurances that the FCPRA and the SRM Regulation could not adversely affect the price or value of an investment in Covered Bonds subject to the provisions thereof and/or the ability of the Issuer to satisfy its obligations under such Covered Bonds.
+Prospective investors in the Covered Bonds should consult their own advisors as to the consequences of the implementation of the FCPRA and the SRM Regulation.